Let’s face it: a lot of people have problems with setting their advertising budget. Even more, people struggle with their digital marketing budget.

 They come up with some number and they leave it there for years.
 Social media is a big trend for the past decade and it posts bigger and bigger growth every year.

-In a recent survey run by Duke University over 400 senior marketers were generally wrong about how much to put into social media marketing budget.
+In a recent survey run by Duke University over 400 senior marketers were generally wrong about how much to put into the social media marketing budget.
 You need to be just in pace with the market movements.

 The industry is changing every second and you must evaluate and improve your digital marketing budget constantly.
-The marketing itself is a service which brings in extra revenue.
+The marketing itself is a service that brings in extra revenue.
 If the overall strategy does not bring in new revenue to the table, you should better try something else.